scale-it/algo-builder/README.md

 1. To run `algob` on different network (by default the `default` network is used) use

         yarn run algob --network <other_network_name>  <command>

+### Examples

+Our `/examples` directory provides few projects with smart contracts and ASA.
+Check the [list](./examples/README.md).

++ Please start with reading Algorand reference documentation about [smart contract](https://developer.algorand.org/docs/reference/teal/specification/).
++ Don't forget to study Algorand smart contract [guidelines](https://developer.algorand.org/docs/reference/teal/guidelines/).
++ Go to the [examples/ref-templates](./examples/ref-templates/README.md) to see how the reference templates are implemented.
++ Then go to [examples/asa](./examples/ref-templates/README.md) to learn how you can easily manage and deploy ASA with `algob`.
++ Check other examples as well.

 ## Using algob with a TypeScript project